QA-Learning/spring-microservices-testing/readme.md

 **Installation of Jmeter:**
 *   On Mac you can install jmeter by `brew install jmeter`
-*   On windows please follow the instructions at `https://jmeter.apache.org/usermanual/get-started.html#install`
+*   On windows please follow the instructions from [here](https://jmeter.apache.org/usermanual/get-started.html#install)

 **To start the application:**